First in the BIPAI Network

 In 2007 BIPAI Romania began providing health services that need to be provided concurrently with HIV treatment, namely, dentistry, gynecology and tuberculosis treatment.
 In 2009, BIPAI Romania widened its mission to include medical services for other infectious diseases with similar transmission and lifestyle issues, and began laying the foundation to offer prevention and testing services for hepatitis B and C.

-Sustaining funding for the Centrul de Copii Romano-American has been provided by Abbott Laboratories and the Sisters of Charity of the Incarnate Word.
+BIPAI Romania’s center of excellence hosts an extensive web site.
+Sustaining funding for the Clinical Center of Excellence has been provided by Abbott Fund, the Sisters of Charity of the Incarnate Word and by AbbVie Foundation.

 To view the BIPAI Romania 10 year anniversary website, please visit: www.excelenta-hiv.ro/en/